-In terms of appearance of publications you also don’t find limits: They range from a single folded sheet of paper to the limited special edition in the slipcase.
+In terms of the appearance of publications, you also don’t find limits: They range from a single folded sheet of paper to the limited special edition in the slipcase.

 Do you influence the form or content of publications being part of your program?

 In terms of form or content, we do not influence the work.
-We are happy to assist producers during the production of their publication; but only on request.
+We are happy to assist producers during the production of their publication, but only on request.
 I also give workshops on book-making and the concept of self-publishing.
-We do offer a cooperation at eye level.
+We do offer cooperation at eye level.